yum-food/TaSTT/README.md

       layer.
 Something must be rethought to bring these numbers down.
    3. Implement multicore YAML parsing.
 This will make working with large animators much more practical.
+   4. Transcription engine sleep interval increases exponentially up to 1-2 seconds, then jumps back to a short interval once speech is detected.
+      This should significantly cut down on idle resource consumption.
+Perhaps there's even a more efficient way to detect the odds that anything is being said, which we could use to gate transcription.
 5. Bugfixes
    1. The whisper STT says "Thank you." when there's no audio?
 6. Shine